-Decisions and actions affecting the urban forest are made and taken by a broad spectrum of stakeholders, such as local councillors, City of Ottawa staff in various departments, community groups, businesses and individual residents.
+Decisions and actions affecting the urban forest are made and taken by a broad spectrum of stakeholders, including as local Councillors, City of Ottawa staff, community groups, businesses and individual residents.
 While the City's urban forestry staff are experts in a wide range of urban forestry issues and successful management approaches, it is also recognized that there are many other urban forest stakeholders and partners with unique skills, knowledge, experience and resources to share.

-It is therefore incumbent upon every one of these groups and individuals to recognize their contributions, whether big or small, to urban forest management, and the positive or adverse implications their actions may have.
+It is therefore incumbent upon every one of these groups and individuals to recognize their contributions to urban forest management and the positive or adverse implications their actions may have.
 There is also a shared responsibility among all stakeholders to work collaboratively to find creative and practical solutions to the challenges of sustaining and integrating the urban forest in an increasingly urbanizing context.